top of page

 Hurts Employees’ Morale & Productivity

-Varying emotions can arise among employees when they feel like their every move is being watched.
+Employees can feel a range of emotions when they think their every move is being watched.

 1. Betrayed